ccodin/salary-match/README.md

 Once you executed the command you will be able to launch the main.js test from cypress.
 It will perform a full navigation of the app, and will try to push invalid data as well.

 ### How to test unit
 Once you executed the command a report will be displayed.
 I just added tests to see if some functions are working correctly.
-It leaks of coverage.
+It lacks of coverage.

 ## Improvement
 - Add more unit tests